Table of Contents

 Maven is based around the central concept of a Build Lifecycle.
 This Maven lifecycle concept covers many of the steps that are expected to occur in a project’s development lifetime.

-1. The default lifecycle handles your project build and deployment.
+lifecycle handles your project build and deployment. - The

-2. The clean lifecycle handles project cleaning, removing all artifacts from working directory.
+lifecycle handles project cleaning, removing all artifacts from working directory. - The

 Each of these build lifecycles is defined by a different list of build phases, wherein a build phase represents a stage in the lifecycle.